bitbar/test-samples/appium/sample-scripts/java/README.md

 ## Upload Test Results
 When using Client Side test execution, the test results have to be uploaded to Testdroid Cloud in order for it to correctly visualize the test run's success and test cases that have been run.

+### OSX, Linux and Windows with Cygwin
-On OSX and Linux, this process can be automated by running the <i>run_client_side_test_and_export_results.sh</i> script.
+On OSX, Linux and Windows machines with Cygwin this process can be automated by running the <i>run_client_side_test_and_export_results.sh</i> script.
 When this script is used, it replaces the "mvn clean test" part of the test execution command.
 For example for android you could run it as follows:

 ```
 ./run_client_side_test_and_export_results.sh \